Project

 Adding same_all? for checking whether all items in an Array are same

-Added by mrkn (Kenta Murata) about 6 years ago.
-Updated over 3 years ago.
+Added by mrkn (Kenta Murata) almost 7 years ago.
+Updated about 4 years ago.

 Status: